Fuse Sizing Guide: Protecting Your Electrical System

 When too much current flows through a circuit (due to a short or overload), the wire heats up.
 If current is high enough, the insulation melts and the wire can catch fire.

-A fuse is a intentional weak point that melts before the wire does, breaking the circuit and preventing fire.
+A fuse is an intentional weak point that melts before the wire does, breaking the circuit and preventing fire.

 The Golden Rule: Protect the Wire, Not the Device

-Fuse size is based on wire size, not device amperage.
+Fuse size is based on wire ampacity, not device wattage or system voltage.

 If your device draws 10A but you’re using 12 AWG wire (rated for 20A), you use a fuse sized for the wire’s capacity, not the device.